 - When the batch has been reviewed, click Check-in.

-*IMPORTANT NOTE: When you check out a batch, DISCO uses "just-in-time batching," which means that all of the documents in a stage are not put into batches until the reviewer requests them.
-This means that any change in strategy in your review does not revolve around lots of deconstruction of batches that have not yet been reviewed.
+*IMPORTANT NOTE: When you check out a batch, DISCO uses just-in-time batching, which means that all of the documents in a stage are not put into batches until the reviewer requests them.
+That way, any change in strategy in your review does not revolve around lots of deconstruction of batches that have not yet been reviewed.

-*IMPORTANT NOTE: For databases created BEFORE 02/07/17, a document enters stage complete after being marked Reviewed, whether the document was checked back in or not.
-For databases created ON or AFTER 02/07/17, a document will enter stage complete ONLY IF the document has been marked Reviewed and is currently in a batch that is checked in.
+*IMPORTANT NOTE: For databases created before February 7, 2017, a document enters stage complete after being marked Reviewed, whether the document was checked back in or not.
+For databases created on or after February 7, 2017, a document will enter stage complete ONLY IF the document has been marked Reviewed and is currently in a batch that is checked in.

 DISCO's review stage metrics further assist you in the management process by providing you with a deeper understanding about the pace of review, tag rates, and overall findings.
 Such insights can not only help with staffing and budgetary considerations but also identify and correct anomalies early in the review process.